jeffschoonover416/jeffschoonover.dev-source/md-content/posts/2020/08/options.md

 ## Microsoft OneNote

 I used OneNote about 6 years ago and found that it was very good at (surprise) taking notes.
 Mostly I put meeting notes and summaries of background research for my different projects.
 However, it wasn't easy for me to capture workflow status or keep a bunch of files associated with each process step organized.
-And for most project notes, it was easier to use PowerPoint, treating each slide likea page.
+And for most project notes, it was easier to use PowerPoint, treating each slide like a page.
 PowerPoint is often used as a notebook of record for many projects because it is sharable and usually on the screen already during a meeting.

 ## Microsoft Project